Lesson 12: Digital Citizenship

 - Common Sense Education - Power of Words - Teacher Prep Guide

 - The Power of Words - Lesson Video

 - Cyberbully - Using technology tools to deliberately upset someone else.

 Warm Up (5 min)

 Draw a series of expressive faces on the board.
-View Feeling Faces for examples.
+View Resource not found for examples.

 Invite the students to suggest emotions that match each face's expression.
 With every suggestion, write the emotion next to the feeling face.
 Answers will vary.